MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Get-ACSNode.md

 ```

 ## DESCRIPTION
-The **Get-ACSNode** cmdlet get a list of nodes in azure_2 Consistent Storage.
+The **Get-ACSNode** cmdlet get a list of nodes in Azure Consistent Storage.
-An azure_2 Consistent Storage (ACS) node can be either a Blob Server type or a Service Fabric node type.
+An Azure Consistent Storage (ACS) node can be either a Blob Server type or a Service Fabric node type.

 ## EXAMPLES